The future of food

 No, I for one am looking forward to a world of 3d printed food – I have seen a world first a 3d printed pizza.
 For a liquid nitrogen pot that sets everything I want at home and talks to the new Alan of Ilford who is now a Skinned Robot working in my Kitchen at home.

-The future is exciting unless you are over four years old.
+The future of food is exciting unless you are over four years old.
 “Alan you better make that omelette perfectly otherwise Harrison Ford will be round”.